Salle Bourgie

 Johannes Moser

-Born into a musical family in 1979, Johannes Moser began studying the cello at the age of eight and became a student of Professor David Geringas in 1997.
+Born into a musical family in 1979, Johannes began studying the cello at the age of eight and became a student of Professor David Geringas in 1997.
 He was the top prize winner at the 2002 Tchaikovsky Competition, in addition to being awarded the Special Prize for his interpretation of the Rococo Variations.
 In 2014 he was awarded with the prestigious Brahms prize.

 Johannes Moser plays on an Andrea Guarneri Cello from 1694 from a private collection.